bigsas777/diy_rc_plane/README.md

 # RC Airplane and Transmitter

-This repository contains Arduino code for a custom-built RC airplane and its handheld transmitter.
+This repository contains Arduino code for a DIY RC airplane and its remote control.
-The project is focused on motor and servo control for the airplane, and RF communication for transmitting commands from the controller.
+The project is a PlatformIO project adapted with Makefile for two codebases for different Arduinos.

 For more informations like schematics and pictures visit ...

 ## Structure
+Read Makefile for usage.

+- **shared**
+  Shared protocol and "debug" function.

 - **src_plane/**
   Code for the airplane, including motor and servo control, and RF signal reception.

 - **src_controller/**
-  Code for the handheld controller, handling command input and RF transmission.
+  Code for the controller, maps user's input into values that the plane understand and sends them via RF transmission.

-## Features
+## Components
-- Motor and servo control on the airplane side
-- RF communication between transmitter and airplane
-- Arduino-compatible microcontrollers
+- Arduino Nano
 - nRF24L01 modules
+- Joystick modules
+- Brushless motor
+- ESC
+- Servomotors